kzorina/ucu2018_dl4cv/assignments/classification/results/journal.md

 ## Conclusion

-It is a good idea to find some better data for hoodie, or investigate more, why it misses to tune something.
+It is a good idea to find some better data for hoodie, or investigate more, why it does not get it right and tune something.

 <!--- ###################################################### --->